 Depreciation may be an adjustment for the AMT.
-For details, see Form 4626, Alternative Minimum Tax-Corporations; Form 6251, Alternative Minimum Tax-Individuals: or Schedule I of Form 1041.
-U.S. Income Tax Return for Estates and Trusts.
+However, no adjustment applies for qualified property for which you claim the special depreciation allowance.
+For details, see Form 4626, Alternative Minimum Tax-Corporations; Form 6251, Alternative Minimum Tax-Individuals; or Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts.